 Organizing The Menu

-In the End User View on the right is a list of items that appear in the menu once they are published.
+On the right is a list of items that appear in the menu once they have been published.
 All new items created in the Editor automatically appear here.
-To remove an item from the menu, simply hover over it and click the trash can.
+To remove an item from the menu, simply hover over it and click the remove item red icon.
 This removes the item from the menu but does not delete it.
-Return to the left column if you would like to add it back again.
 To change the order that items appear in the menu, simply click and drag them up or down in the list.
 Items listed at the top of the menu often are clicked much more often, so it’s important to consider item order.
-Items on the right End User View list only appear in the menu once they are published.

 Onboarding Task List